h-akram/HawkSwap/sprint-02/reports/Readme.md

 ## UI/UX Report

 Since we were not able to launch the login page, the UI/UX manager did more research on the Karma Abuse feature which we plan to implement into our web application for the items which will be sold on the site.
 This karma rating will allow users to know the ratiing of a product or a seller and how well their products are being reviewed.
 This way, shoppers can make their own decisions whetehr to trust the seller or not.

+The UI/UX manager also did research on MySQL and MySQL Workbench on how our chats will be stored in our databses.

 ### Karma Abuse
   * Extra validation